 4. Use OneDrive

 If you have synced your important folders on your PC hard drive to OneDrive, the proprietary cloud storage drive from Microsoft, you can use your OneDrive account to access your synced data from anywhere, anytime by using the Internet.

-A Windows data recovery software can help you to retrieve data from your internal or external hard drive that is subjected to deletion, formatting, corruption, or software failure.
-Steps are as follows:
+A professional data recovery software like Stellar Data Recovery Professional can help you retrieve data from your internal or external hard drive that is subjected to deletion, formatting, corruption, or software failure.
+The steps are as follows:

-a.
-Download and install the *trial version Stellar Data Recovery Standard for Windows on your PC.
+- Download and install Stellar Data Recovery Professional for Windows on your PC.

-*The trial version of Stellar Data Recovery Standard for Windows allows unlimited free drive scan and file preview.
+*The demo version of Stellar Data Recovery Professional for Windows allows unlimited free drive scans and file previews.
 But to save your recoverable files, you need to activate the software.
 The best part is the software offers a 30-day money-back guarantee, so activate it with full confidence.

-To retrieve data from the hard drive of a dead computer, extract the storage device then connect it to another working computer as an external drive.
+To recover data from the hard drive of an unbootable computer, extract the storage device and then connect it to another working computer as an external drive.
 If the data is accessible, copy all your files to another external storage medium.
 If the drive is inaccessible, use the recommended software to scan and recover your data.

 6. Use Data Recovery Service